OykuEyuboglu/stream_example/README.md

 To run this project, you need to have the following installed on your system.

-- Flutter SDK
+- Flutter SDK (version 3.10.0 or later recommended)
 - Dart SDK
-- Node.js
+- Node.js (v18 or later)

 - A device or emulator to run the Flutter app (e.g., Chrome, Android emulator)